MiguelMarcelino/Thoth/scala/cats-effect/fs2.md

 # FS2 Streams
 The FS2 library has two major capabilities:
 - The ability to build arbitrarily complex streams, possibly with embedded effects
+	- The reason why it says *possibly*, is because we can have a stream's effect type be `Pure`, meaning it does not require the evaluation of any effects to produce its output.
 - The ability to transform one or more streams using a small but powerful set of operations
 - A stream is like a logical thread of execution
 	- Interleaving logical threads allows complex behaviour
 	- Declarative and composable
 - Streams are good for:
-	- Data that is too big to fit into memory
+	- Data that is too big to fit into memory (because they are chunked)
 	- Control flow that is too hard to fit into one's head

 ## Building streams